Generative AI for Data Science 101: Coding Without Learning To Code: Teaching to Code Without Teaching Syntax

 \section{Teaching to Code Without Teaching Syntax}

-At the beginning of the semester (August 2023), we had our students sign up for the {GitHub Student Developer Pack} \citep{GitHubStudentPack2023} which gave them free access to Github Copilot.
-Simultaneously, they installed R, Visual Studio Code, and the R and Copilot extensions within Visual Studio Code.
-Mid-semester, RStudio introduced Github Copilot integration \citep{posit2024}, and we had students use this as well.
+At the beginning of the semester (August 2023), we had our students sign up for the {GitHub Student Developer Pack} \citep{GitHubStudentPack2023} which gave them free access to GitHub Copilot.
+Simultaneously, they installed {\tt R}, Visual Studio Code, and the {\tt R} and Copilot extensions within Visual Studio Code.
+Mid-semester, RStudio introduced GitHub Copilot integration \citep{posit2024}, and we had students use this as well.
 The setup process for RStudio proved much simpler for our students, so in the future we would plan on using RStudio.

-Most of our students had never coded before, so we began with a brief description of the interactive R console presenting it as a fancy calculator and demonstrating little more than arithmetic and the idea of assigning values to variables.
-We next introduced .R files as a simple way to save and share one's commands so that an analysis can be repeated later in a fresh environment.
+Most of our students had never coded before, so we began with a brief description of the interactive {\tt R} console presenting it as a fancy calculator and demonstrating little more than arithmetic and the idea of assigning values to variables.
+We next introduced {\tt .R} files as a simple way to save and share one's commands so that an analysis can be repeated later in a fresh environment.
 From there, we introduced the hash sign along with the idea of comments.
-At this point, the focus shifted from the programming language\footnote{We would regularly have students start .R files with the Copilot command ``{\tt\# load the tidyverse R package.}" This one line in the file would generally lead Copilot to opt for {\tt readr::read\_csv()} instead of {\tt read.csv()} and to use {\tt dplyr} and {\tt ggplot2} without the students needing to know anything about those packages.} to the idea of prompting Copilot effectively.
+At this point, the focus shifted from the programming language to the idea of prompting Copilot effectively.

 We strived to emphasize throughout the class that writing effective Copilot prompts is a skill in itself.
 To develop this skill, we found a few key principles useful to convey:

 \begin{enumerate}[\em{Principle} 1:] \item Be specific.
 Do not expect Copilot to read your mind. \item Think about the context window. \item Break down complex operations into simpler steps. \end{enumerate}